bobafetthotmail/folder2ram/README.md

 much better and safer than fs2ram's own system, as it runs a bind mount before mounting the tmpfs.
 Added check so that if it fails it will safely unmount stuff.
 Won't leave it borked.

---removed autostart after installation

-IN PROGRESS:

-write the configuration script (the one that gets user input and deploys/removes the initscripts)
+--the configuration script (the one that gets user input and deploys/removes the initscripts, it's the factotum)

-Write the initscript template (the one that is used by the configuration script to make the initscripts)
+--the initscript template (the one that is used by the configuration script to make the initscripts)

 TODO:

+add safety checks to avoid trying to mount things as tmpfs when the folder is too big to fit into RAM

 write better readme and manual about what happens when folder2ram is run.

+add optional names for mount points (easier to remember/faster to write than full path when calling folder2ram)

 add optional periodic sync to disk